apolopena/gitpod-laravel-starter/README.md

 Change the value of `apache_log_monitor` in the `development` section of `starter.ini` to either `tail` or `multitail`

-Note: `multitail` is prone to [issues](https://github.com/apolopena/gitpod-laravel8-starter/issues/53) depending on the size of the terminal it is launched in so the default  it a colorized `tail`.
+Note: `multitail` is prone to [issues](https://github.com/apolopena/gitpod-laravel8-starter/issues/53) depending on the size of the terminal it is launched in so the default is a colorized `tail`.

 ### Running more than one server at a time